javerinetan/la-timeless-tresor/README.md

 - Based on our goal for Le Timeless Trésor, we build a system along with the logo.
    - The logo was designed by the inspiration of creating a icon to represent treasure of the time of our visiotors.

-- We created the base template of color schemes to use for our hotel website:
+- Color scheme template we use for our hotel website:
 <div align="center"><img width="575" alt="Screenshot 2023-01-20 105910" src="https://user-images.githubusercontent.com/90853880/213608633-ea622708-1bcf-4316-bd24-3f9c8b05dd92.png"></div>
+   - These colors were choosen base on the idea of creating a luxury feel and minimalist hotel.

 💬<i> References/ Features to include to our website </i>